Dover Bronze Age Boat: Dimensions

 As part of the boat remains underground and there is no proof of the boat's overall shape and size, much speculation as to its total length and its shape has been made.
 The museum shows suggestions, but the boat could easily be little more than has been removed from the ground, or perhaps many metres longer.

 The width of the boat is significant, being around 2 metres wide it is much wider than dugout canoes of the time and can easily seat two people next to each other.
 It is wider than the Ferriby boats, for example.

+Composition and construction

-The boat was constructed of oak planks, stitched together with yew withies and also fixed together with wooden wedges.
+The boat was constructed of oak planks, stitched together with yew withies and also fixed together with wooden wedges driven into cleats carved from the planks.
 This makes it similar to the Ferriby boats, which are also stitched planks.
 It is, however, quite different from the Must Farm dugouts, which are not only dug out of one trunk, but the smaller, lightweight ones are made of lighter linden trunks.